intron-innovation/AfriSpeech-200/Readme.md

 - Total Number of Unique Speakers: 2,463
 - Female/Male/Other Ratio: 51.96/47.38/0.66
+- Data was first split on speakers.
+Speakers in Train/Dev/Test do not cross partitions

 |  | Train | Dev | Test |
 | ----------- | ----------- | ----------- | ----------- |